Canada's Got Talent: Season 2 (2022)

-On June 8, 2021 it was announced that the series would be revived, first announced to be returning in spring 2022.
-Production on the series took place in fall 2021 at Niagara Falls.
+On June 8, 2021, Citytv announced that a reboot of Canada's Got Talent would premiere in 2022; Production on the series took place in 2021; unlike the first season (which filmed auditions across the country), the entirety of the season was filmed at the Avalon Theatre at Niagara Fallsview Casino Resort in Niagara Falls.
 On December 31, 2021, it was announced that the revival would premiere in March 2022, which was later specified as March 22.

-Jeanick Fournier received the most votes from Canada, winning the second season of Canada's Got Talent.
+The season was won by Quebecois singer Jeanick Fournier.

-Season 3
+Season 3 (2023)

-Following the season two finale in May 2022, it was announced that the series was greenlit for a third season.
-The auditions were filmed at the OLG Stage at the Fallsview Casino in Niagara Falls, Ontario.
-Filming took place from October 19 to 23, 2022.
-The season will premiere on March 21, 2023.
+Following the season two finale in May 2022, Citytv announced that it had renewed Canada's Got Talent for a new season to air in 2023; Rogers officially promoted it as being the second season of Canada's Got Talent, not acknowledging the 2012 season.
+The auditions were filmed at the OLG Stage at the Fallsview Casino Resort from October 19 to 23, 2022.
+The season premiered on March 21, 2023.